danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 ### Question 5

-What is one of the main risks of overusing React.memo and memoization?
+What is one of the main risks of overusing React.memo and memoisation?

 Cache invalidation bugs can be extremely difficult to debug<!-- .element: class="fragment" -->

 Note:
 - Phil Karlton quote about cache invalidation
-- Memoization IS caching
+- Memoisation IS caching
 - Wrong cache = stale data shown to users
 - These bugs are subtle and hard to reproduce